 David & Lola Swede P'89 Research Fellowship for Jewish Studies

-After the war David and Lola emigrated to Israel where David served as a captain in the Israeli Army after the war, stationed near Yad Mordechai.
-Later, they emigrated to Buffalo, NY to raise their family of four daughters, Renata, Helen, Sari, and Marci.
+After the war, David and Lola emigrated to Israel where David served as a captain in the Israeli Army after the war, stationed near Yad Mordechai.
+Later, they emigrated to Buffalo, New York, to raise their family of four daughters, Renata, Helen, Sari and Marci.
 He and his wife Lola founded and managed two successful businesses.
 Lola became the founding president of the Ima Club, a philanthropic organization of Holocaust survivors raising funds for those, who like her, were Jewish war orphans.
 Lola served as Hadassah Chapter President in Buffalo, and later received the Israel Leadership Award from the Israel Bond Program in Buffalo.
 In 1984, Lola was part of the Buffalo delegation to the American Gathering of Jewish Holocaust Survivors in Washington, DC.

 Through their example and their words, David and Lola worked in partnership to build a better world and taught “that if goodness is not present, you have the power and obligation to create it for yourself and others.”
 This fellowship seeks to inspire the next generation to continue the work to which David and Lola Swede dedicated their lives.

 Applications are closed for the 2023-2024 academic year.

 Students are invited to apply for the David & Lola Swede P’89 Research Fellowship for Jewish Studies.
 This fund provides a student with a $5,000 stipend for otherwise unpaid academic research projects on topics related to Judaism and/or the Jewish people.

 Students are required to fill out an I-9 in order to receive the stipend.
 International Students are encouraged to review the steps for beginning on-campus employment found on the International Students and Scholars Office website.

 How to Apply

 - One-page resume that highlights your qualifications to conduct this research